spinofsf/SDC-behavioral-cloning/README.md

 ---

 ### Discussion and further work
 This project is a good introduction to Keras and CNN's.
-Many improvements can be seen, but most of them primarily result from collecting better training data and augmenting.
-The CNN model seems quite robust and capable of learning complex non-linear functions as demonstrated in the NVIDIA study mentioned above.
-The goal going forward is to implement a more complex network and run it on data collected in the real world.
+Many improvements can be seen, mostly as a result of collecting better training data and augmenting.
+The CNN model seems quite robust and capable of learning complex non-linear functions as already demonstrated in the NVIDIA study mentioned above.
+Further work can be done in implementing a more complex network and run it on data collected in the real world.